AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 3/Overview.md

 Alibaba Cloud provides the following technical support for Alibaba Cloud Linux 3:

--   Eight-year LTS is provided in the form of security updates and vulnerability fixes until the release lifecycle ends on April 30, 2029.
+-   Eight years of LTS is provided in the form of security updates and vulnerability fixes until the release lifecycle ends on April 30, 2029.
 You can use one of the following methods to obtain free LTS:
     -   [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex)
     -   [GitHub](https://alibaba.github.io/cloud-kernel/os.html?spm=5176.cnalinux.0.0.1f8323d1WpS5ZY&aly_as=32Di8ZOj)
 -   Images are updated every four months.
 Updates cover new features, security updates, and vulnerability fixes.